When the sun is out, you might enjoy yourself in the water. Unfortunately, dropping your AirPods in water might ruin your beautiful day.

 Apple has released six AirPods models to this date, and the AirPods 1st and 2nd generations and AirPods Max don’t have any IP rating.
 However, you get to see IPX4 water and sweat resistance on the AirPods Pro, 2nd-generation AirPods Pro, and 3rd-generation AirPods.
 Also, we can assume that the upcoming AirPods models will have water and sweat resistance.

 The IP rating signifies if a product can withstand dust and water on different levels.
-You can check this article to know more about IP ratings.
 That said, there’s a difference between water resistance and waterproofing.
 Water resistance can prevent water from getting inside the product, whereas waterproofing indicates the product withstands extended periods of submersion in water.

 AirPods with water and sweat resistance can resist water splashes but can’t stop water from getting inside since they aren’t waterproof or sweatproof.
 Furthermore, the resistance decreases with regular usage as the seals get weaker over time.

 When it comes to charging options, no charging cases are water resistant, except the 3rd-generation AirPods’ charging case, which is water and sweat-resistant.

 Note: You can’t claim a warranty (not even Apple Care+) if your AirPods get liquid damage.

 What to do if you dropped your AirPods in water?

 Now that you’ve understood the difference between water resistance and waterproofing, let’s look at the first things you need to do right after your AirPods fall into the water.